backtrace-labs/backtrace-unity/README.md

 # Platforms Supported

 Backtrace-unity has been tested and certified for games deployed on the following platforms:
-Mobile - Android, iOS
+- Mobile - Android, iOS
-PC - Windows, Mac
+- PC - Windows, Mac
-Web - WebGL
+- Web - WebGL
-Game Consoles - PlayStation4, Xbox One, Nintendo Switch There are some differences in capabilities that backtrace-unity provides based on the platform.
+- Game Consoles - PlayStation4, Xbox One, Nintendo Switch

+There are some differences in capabilities that backtrace-unity provides based on the platform.
 Major capabilities are summarized as follows:

 - All Platforms - Errors, Unhandled Exceptions, Handled Exceptions, Custom Indexable Metadata, File Attachments*, Breadcrumbs, Automatic attachment of Screenshots, Client Side Deduplication Rules*, Client Side Submission Filtering, Client Side Submission Limits, Crash Free Metrics (except WebGL), Performance Diagnostics, Offline Database\*(Except Nintendo Switch)
 - Android -Identified by attribute `uname.sysname` = Android; ANRs (Hangs), Native Process and Memory Information, Java Exception Handler (Plugins, Exported Game in Android Studio), NDK crashes, low memory warnings.
 - iOS - Identified by attribute `uname.sysname` = IOS; ANRs (Hangs), Native Engine, Memory and Plugin Crashes.
 - WebGL - Identified by attribute `uname.sysname` = WebGL.
-The attribute device.model is currently used to share the browser information.
+The attribute `device.model` is currently used to share the browser information.
 Note that stacktraces for WebGL errors are only available if you choose to enable them in the Publishing Settings / Enable Exceptions drop down.
-More details [here](https://docs.unity3d.com/Manual/webgl-building.html)
+More details [here](https://docs.unity3d.com/Manual/webgl-building.html).
 - Switch - Identified by attribute `uname.sysname` = Switch.
 Note that the attribute GUID is regenerated with each Switch restart (It is not an accurate count of number of Users or Devices.
 It is a count of Switch Sessions).
 Note that the current release does no support Offline Database or related features.
-- PlayStation4 - Identified by attribute `uname.sysname` = PS4
+- PlayStation4 - Identified by attribute `uname.sysname` = PS4.
 - Windows - Identified by attribute `uname.sysname` = Windows.
 Provides an option to capture Minidumps for Engine Crashes.
 - MacOS - Identified by attribute `uname.sysname` = MacOS.

 Note: Unity allows you to disable stack trace information in player properties.
-If this is set, the call stack and the log lines section in Backtrace will be empty.
+If this is set, the call stack will be empty and no log lines section will be included in Breadcrumbs.

 # Setup <a name="installation"></a>